Shouree/storm-http-framework/doc/04-BNF_Syntax/index.md

-While these requirements generally do not incur a great performance penalty, the parser in Storm is implemented based on the assumption that the number of unique rules used as requirements to productions (ie. appearing to the left of the dots) is fairly small.
+While these requirements generally do not incur a great performance penalty, the parser in Storm is implemented based on the assumption that the number of unique rules used as requirements to productions (i.e. appearing to the left of the dots) is fairly small.
 If many requirements and many unique rules are used, parsing performance could suffer, even though it should not be much worse than parsing and resolving the ambiguities in the context free grammar created by removing all context sensitivity.